Effective Message Hiding with Order-Preserving Mechanisms: Introduction

-However, CNN-based approaches often yield suboptimal results in message encoding and recovery, particularly when employing convolutional operations to encode multiple layers of message bits (message capacity > 1 BPP) as illustrated in \cref{fig:compare_message_encoding}(a).
+However, CNN-based approaches often yield suboptimal results in message encoding and recovery, particularly when employing convolutional operations to encode multiple layers of message bits as illustrated in \cref{fig:compare_message_encoding}(a).
 We have identified two main limitations in current CNN-based methods.
 Firstly, the indiscriminate use of convolutional kernels to encode message bits disrupts the sequential order of the original message bits.
-Secondly, the element-wise concatenation of message and image features, followed by convolutional operations, underestimates the substantial disparity between these two uncorrelated modalities, resulting in inadequate fusion as shown in \cref{fig:compare_message_encoding}(c).
+Secondly, the element-wise concatenation of message and image features, followed by convolutional operations, underestimates the substantial disparity between these two modalities, resulting in inadequate fusion as shown in \cref{fig:compare_message_encoding}(c).

-To validate these assumptions, we gradually modified the kernel size of SteganoGAN~\cite{zhang2019steganogan} and ChatGAN~\cite{tan2021channel} in the experiments using DIV2K~\cite{agustsson2017ntire} dataset at 4 BPP message capacity, as this capacity represents the boundary where message hiding accuracy starts to drop below 90$\%$.
-The experiments shows, reducing the kernel size leads to improved message recovery accuracy.
-Decreasing the kernel size from 7 to 1 simplifies the 2D convolution layers to Multi-Layer Perceptrons (MLPs), focusing on single-bit or multi-bit 1D message segment features along the channel dimension at higher BPPs.
-The encoded 1D message segments are then sequentially encoded along the spatial dimensions, preserving the original bit string order by dividing it into smaller segments.
-Conversely, increasing the kernel size enhances stego image quality by enlarging the receptive field, facilitating global interactions between message and image features.
-Our assumption is that the early convolution modules focus on message encoding, while later stages prioritize message-image fusion, as the message bits are typically concatenated with image features at the beginning.
-Further experimental details are provided in the supplementary material.
+To validate these assumptions, we gradually modified the kernel size of SteganoGAN~\cite{zhang2019steganogan}~ and designed experiments at a 4 BPP message capacity using Div2k~\cite{agustsson2017ntire}~dataset.
+As depicted in \cref{fig:kernel_size_quality_acc}, reducing the kernel size enhances the model's message recovery accuracy.
+With a decrease in kernel size from 7 to 1, 2D convolution is simplified to linear layer, focusing on 1D message segments along the channel dimension of the message tensor and encoding these segments sequentially.
+This process maintains the sequential order of the original bit string.
+On the other hand, the stego image quality improves as the kernel size increases due to a larger receptive field introduces more global interactions between the message and image features.